Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Proof of Main Results

 \subsection{Solving the New ODE Hierarchy}

-The ODE hierarchy Proposition \ref{odehierarchy} is somehow an extension of the similar result in \cite[Proposition 5]{wang2024sharp}, where the coefficients appearing in the ODE are either constants or exponential functions in time $t$, hence allowing S. Wang to apply the iterated integral estimates in \cite{lacker2021hierarchies}.
+The ODE hierarchy Proposition \ref{odehierarchy} is somehow an extension of the similar result in \cite[Proposition 5]{wang2025sharp}, where the coefficients appearing in the ODE are either constants or exponential functions in time $t$, hence allowing S. Wang to apply the iterated integral estimates in \cite{lacker2021hierarchies}.
 However, in our cases, the growth in time function is more complicated from the logarithmic estimates, which forces us to deal with more general iterated integrals.
-The first half of the proof is similar to \cite{wang2024sharp}, but in the rest part we shall make a clearer computation.